About Clive Augusto -Pindula, Local Knowledge

 |+

-'''Clive Farai Augusto''' is a Zimbabwean footballer who plays for in the Premier League.
+'''Clive Farai Augusto''' is a Zimbabwean footballer who plays for [[]] in the [[Zimbabwe Premier Soccer League]] as a striker.
 He is a former player for [[Football Club]] and [[Ngezi Platinum F.C.]] as a striker.

 ==Background==